JonasDe/autocfg/README.md

 # autocfg

-A combination of features to make life easier when copying basic settings and dotfiles symlinking dotfiles for different computers.
+A combination of features to make life easier when copying basic settings and symlinking dotfiles for different computers.
 Supported behaviours:

 * profile-based configuration